The Trees by Adrienne Rich Summary and Complete Analysis

 2. “writing long letters”

-• The poem shifts to the speaker’s perspective, sitting inside with doors open to the veranda.
-The speaker is writing letters, indicating a sense of personal preoccupation.
+• The poem shifts to the speaker’s perspective.
+The speaker is sitting inside with the doors open to the veranda, writing letters, indicating a sense of personal preoccupation.

 1. “in which I scarcely mention the departure”